 Week 13-16

-Receive formal forex dealer license from SCB; register with SWIFT and configure trading infrastructure for market operations
+Receive formal forex dealer licence from SCB; register with SWIFT and configure trading infrastructure for market operations

 FAQ